awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-devopsguru-loganomalydetectionintegration.md

 ### Ref<a name="aws-resource-devopsguru-loganomalydetectionintegration-return-values-ref"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns Amazon Resource Name \(ARN\) of the `LogAnomalyDetectionIntegration`\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the user account ID\.
 For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ### Fn::GetAtt<a name="aws-resource-devopsguru-loganomalydetectionintegration-return-values-fn--getatt"></a>